hollowscene/umc-web-scraper/README.md

 Move redundant code to a new section or just move it to a new file entirely (web scraping stuff is useful, but its irrelevant now that I can access the json/png files)
 Make it easier for other people to download the code and use a private API key that I provide
 Create user interface
-Automate CTF/NF/Mars Ball tags (will not always be right but it'll catch like 99% of cases)  (not necessary) Make tags into a list. tags = ["INVALID"].
+Automate CTF/NF/Mars Ball tags (will not always be right but it'll catch like 99% of cases)  (not necessary)
+Automatically tag invalid maps as "INVALID".
+Can do this by using the webscraper.
+Look for the name of the map in the html soup and if its not there then you can assign tags = "INVALID"
+Make tags into a list. tags = ["INVALID"].
 When writing to google sheets write ", ".join(tags).
 This is just futureproofing.

 <b>References</b>